Somersby Falls picnic area access upgrade

 Stage 5: Construction

-During construction, Somersby Falls precinct, including car parking, walking racks and amenities, will be closed to visitors for safety.
-Once construction is completed, and the works are certified for public use, the site will be reopened to visitors.
+During construction, Somersby Falls precinct will be closed to visitors for safety reasons, including existing car parking, walking tracks and amenities.
+Once each phase of construction is completed, and the works are certified for public use, the site will be reopened to visitors.

 This project is funded through the NSW Government's Improving Access to National Parks program.
 The upgrade will be delivered in stages and is due for completion in 2023.